What is the Energy and Environmental Sustainability Internship in China all about?

 Gain meaningful work experience in an area relevant to your studies or potential career choice by participating in an energy and environmental sustainability internship in China.
-Work alongside local staff at small to medium sized organisation and have a tailored placement to suit your needs, as well as those of the organisation.
-As China gets to grip with its ever increasing demand for energy and trying to balance the interests of business and the population with those of the environment, an internship is a great opportunity to gain an insight into approaches being taken.
-Internships in China will be a professional placement in your industry in either Beijing, Chengdu or Shanghai, depending on the availability of placements and interests in your CV/Resume when you apply.
+Work alongside local staff at small to medium-sized organisation and have a tailored placement to suit your needs, as well as those of the organisation.
+As China gets to grip with its ever-increasing demand for energy and trying to balance the interests of businesses and the population with those of the environment, an internship is a great opportunity to gain an insight into approaches being taken.
+Internships in China will be a professional placement in your industry in either Beijing or Shanghai, depending on the availability of placements and interests.
 There is a growing awareness in China of the importance of the role of energy and environmental sustainability and it is a key focus area with China’s leaders who are seeing huge potential growth in this area.
 The pressure is on China to take a lead in clean energy and to ensure advancements are for the good of the environment.
-Take an internship in China and not only gain an insight into this fascinating industry and country but also be a small part of change.

 Roles vary depending on your experience, the duration of the internship (there is more choice available for those on longer placements) and your Mandarin proficiency.
 The focus of the internship could include marketing, project work, lobbying and more, all linked to the underlying theme of energy or environmental sustainability.
-School leavers or undergraduates with minimal knowledge in their field can expect to be working on general day to day tasks.
+School leavers or undergraduates with minimal knowledge in their field can expect to be working on general day-to-day tasks.
 Interns will be heavily supervised and will learn new skills and learn about business etiquette, organisational dynamics and more.
 Interns with some expertise may be involved in projects where they can apply their own industry experience and knowledge.
 After the initial supervision period, experienced interns will be asked to work relatively unsupervised.
-Interns will receive host feedback during their placement and will be asked to provide self-feedback.
+Interns will receive host feedback during their placement and will be asked to provide self-evaluation.
 There will be a full appraisal near completion of the internship.
 Interns will be advised of the exact details of their placement approximately 4 weeks before their placement date.
-This is because the needs of the organisation are dynamic and frequently change.

 Interns must have a good attitude, open mind and a willingness to learn.
 You must have a good level of spoken and written English and be presentable.
-Reasonable travel experience is valued, as you will be woking and living in a completely different setting to your home.
+Reasonable travel experience is valued, as you will be working and living in a completely different setting to your home.
 This is a serious opportunity for you to develop your CV/Resume and to launch a career in your field of interest.
 Prior completion of Introductory Mandarin is recommended and lessons will assist with improving levels which is necessary for this placement.
-Native speakers receive a discount as you do not need lessons.
-Please bring a laptop to document your learning during your internship placement.
-The application process is in depth and you will be asked to attend a Skype interview, submit a full CV/Resume plus cover letter and any supporting documentation.
-You will be asked to complete a Physical Examination Record for Foreigners.
-There are set dates for submission of paperwork.
+Native speakers receive a discount as you will not need lessons.
+It is recommended to bring a laptop.
+You will be asked to attend a Skype interview, submit a full CV/ Resume plus cover letter.
+You will also be asked to complete a Physical Examination Record for Foreigners.

 WHY JOIN THE PROJECT